-Sometimes a person was beholden to a storm of snow and ice.
+Sometimes a person could be beholden to a storm of snow and ice.
 With our last storm, I was that person.
 Small group was planning to meet at our home on March 7th, but because of the storm the meeting was postponed to the 14th, Valentine’s Day.

 So, on Valentine’s Day, I used my standard recipe, the one pictured.
 It came from a collection of 1970’s Kraft recipes that arrived through the mail, a few pages every month.
 It was actually a recipe for the meatballs in a French Meatball Stew.